wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 # What's Next

-* In this tutorial, we used the Facebook Messenger functionality of the Messages API but we could extend this application to provide omnichannel capabilities with WhatsApp and SMS.
-Imagine a very urgent use case (I have a particular bagel shop, on Saturday mornings in mind) that you would want to know immediately a status change, omnichannel alerts would be useful.
+* In this tutorial, we used the Facebook Messenger functionality of the Messages API, but we could extend this application to provide omnichannel capabilities with WhatsApp and SMS.
+Imagine a very urgent use case (I have a particular bagel shop on Saturday mornings in mind) that you would want to be immediately notified about a status change, omnichannel alerts would be useful.
 * We could extend this code to make the alerts smarter based on delivery schedules, user proximity to restaurants, and more.
 We could also hold multiple jobs.
 * We could take the app out of the Sandbox and connect it to a business Facebook Account.